JavierBL89/OP-Restaurant-Code-Inst-Project/README.md

 the app crushes and display errors as on the picture bellow.
 ![](<static/images/error.png>)

-So i put back some of the long lines ofcode.
+So i put some of the long lines back.
 ![](<static/images/long-lines.png>)